 High Blood Pressure and Sex

-Experts say that patients with high blood pressure should bring up sexual activity at their doctor visits.
-The feared heart attack during sex is considered very unlikely (below 1 percent).
-The German Medical Journal covers this topic in detail:
+According to experts, patients with high blood pressure should also talk about sexual activity during doctor visits.
+The feared heart attack during sex is considered very rare (under 1 percent).
+The Deutsche Ärztezeitung reports on this topic in detail:

 Sources